irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/MandatesApi.md

 <a name="getmandates"></a>
 # **GetMandates**
-> MandatesResponse GetMandates (GetMandatesRequest requestParameters)
+> MandatesResponse GetMandates (GetMandatesRequestSdk requestParameters)

 List country mandates that are supported by the Avalara E-Invoicing platform